Ulster Unionist Party: Structure

 The UUP is organised around the Ulster Unionist Council, which was from 1905 until 2004 the only legal representation of the party.
 Following the adoption of a new Constitution in 2004, the UUP has been an entity in its own right, however the UUC still exists as the supreme decision-making body of the Party.
 In autumn 2007 the delegates system was done away with, and today all UUP members are members of the Ulster Unionist Council, with entitlements to vote for the Leader, party officers and on major policy decisions.

-Each constituency in Northern Ireland forms the boundary of a UUP constituency association, which is made up of branches formed along local boundaries (usually district electoral areas).
-There are also four 'representative bodies', the Ulster Women's Unionist Council, the Ulster Young Unionist Council, the Westminster Unionist Association (the party's Great Britain branch) and the Ulster Unionist Councillors Association.
-Each constituency association and representative body elects a number of delegates to the executive committee, which governs many areas of party administration such as membership and candidate selection.
+The UUP's Executive Committee includes a delegates system with delegates and substitute delegates drawn from across the Party.
+The UUP's Management Board was created following the adoption of a new Constitution on 29 March 2025.
+It includes all elected and appointed party officers.

 The UUP maintained a formal connection with the Orange Order from its foundation until 2005, and with the Apprentice Boys of Derry until 1975.
 While the party was considering structural reforms, including the connection with the Order, it was the Order itself that severed the connection in 2004.
 The connection with the Apprentice Boys was cut in a 1975 review of the party's structure as they had not taken up their delegates for several years beforehand.

+There are four 'representative bodies', the Ulster Women's Unionist Council, the Ulster Young Unionist Council, the Westminster Ulster Unionist Association (the party's Great Britain branch) and the Ulster Unionist Councillors Association.
+Each constituency association and representative body elects a number of delegates to the executive committee, which governs many areas of party administration such as membership and candidate selection.

 Youth wing

 The UUP's youth organisation is the Young Unionists, which was re-constituted by young activists in March 2004 as a rebrand of the Ulster Young Unionist Council.
 The UYUC was formed in 1946 and disbanded twice, in 1974 and 2004.
-There is a Young Unionist student association in Queen's University Belfast.
+There are Young Unionist student associations in Queen's University Belfast and Ulster University.

+Women's wing

+The Ulster Women’s Unionist Council was established in 1911 to encourage women to development and contribute politically and to ensure representation of women at the highest levels within the party.
+The Dame Dehra Parker Programme has successfully developed the skills and increased the confidence of female members.

+LGBT+ wing

+The UUP formed a LGBT+ organisation in 2024 called Pride in the Union, led by the late David Trimble's daughter Vicky Trimble.
+The UUP have participated in Pride events for many years.
+Jeff Dudgeon who campaigned successfully for the decriminalisation of homosexuality is a member.

 Representatives

 Parliament of the United Kingdom

-Members of the House of Commons as of December 2019:
+Members of the House of Commons as elected in July 2024:

-The UUP lost its two seats in the 2017 election.
-South Antrim went to the DUP while Fermanagh and South Tyrone went to Sinn Féin.
-It failed to regain any seats at the 2019 election.
+The party stood candidates in 17 of the 18 Northern Ireland constituencies in the 2024 election.
+The party announced it would not be standing a candidate in North Belfast.

-Members of the House of Lords as of June 2017:
+Members of the House of Lords as of June 2024: